 When you check for square mark the areas of inaccuracy.
 Place the square in a vice exposing just the edge and make small passes with the diamond sharpener such as a DMT.
 Check for square and make small adjustments as you go

 The Engineering square is similar to the try square as it has no adjustment in its design

 Speed Square adjustment

-The speed square are generally cast or machined.
+The speed square is generally cast or machined.
 The Speed square stays square for longer.
 The speed square is popular with carpenters and roofers and often sold with a framing angle calculation book.
 These speed squares are not adjustable.
 You cannot true a speed square.

 The Framing Square doesn’t need squaring